A SHORT HISTORY OF AQUACULTURE

 1984

-World aquaculture production reaches 10 million mt, contributing 12 percent of the world’s
+World aquaculture production reaches 10 million mt,

 aquatic food supply